 I commend the ATO for taking this pragmatic position on death benefits paid before July 2012 and after June 2007, because I do believe the correct position should be that a superannuation pension continues until death benefits linked to that super pension are paid (more on the history of the ATO position, and my views, later in the article).

-Note: The new regulations take effect from the 2102/2013 year, and the ATO’s compliance position (for the period 1 July 2007 until 30 June 2012) on the tax exemption of pension assets beyond death is independent of the proposed tax on pension earnings above $100,000 a year.
-If the proposed tax becomes law, then pension earnings upon death will also be affected (for more information on the proposed pension earnings tax see SuperGuide article New tax on pension earnings over $100,000).
+Note: The regulations took effect from the 2102/2013 year, and the ATO’s compliance position (for the period 1 July 2007 until 30 June 2012) on the tax exemption of pension assets beyond death is independent of the proposed tax on pension earnings above $100,000 a year.
+The proposed tax on pension earnings exceeding $100,000 was rejected by the Liberal government (for more information on the proposed If the proposed tax becomes law, then pension earnings upon death will also be affected (for more information on the proposed pension earnings tax see SuperGuide article Goodbye to proposed tax on pension earnings over $100,000).

 How does the tax system affect superannuation pensions?